DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/README.md

 ## Usage

-After starting the application, you can access the API at `http://localhost:8000`.
+After starting the application, you can access the API at `http://localhost:8000` and the Dashboard on `http://localhost:3000`.

 ### Docker